onqtam/headjack/docs/how/unsorted/roadmap.md

 Chapter about what twitter should do with headjack - play on their infra skills and capture the AWS-like part of the future business ecosystem because its a nobrainer and they have expertise

+The Liminal Web as the first target group for this project

 Include a way for people to add their email as early converts and put their counter globally somewhere - visibly online - up to date

 - the OAuth-like experience - a major selling point, web2 feel